Managing connections

 Query mode:

 In this mode, the client connection is only supported when making a query to the database.
 This connection can then be used by that or any other client.
-A single query is executed at a time.
-Transactions with multiple queries are prohibited and any attempts to execute them fail.
+Only one query can be executed at a time.
+Transactions with multiple queries are prohibited and attempts to execute them fail.

 AUTOCOMMIT

-You can change the connection pooler mode once the cluster is created.
+You can change the connection pooler mode after the cluster is created.

 Note